Aji Amarillo – A Staple Peruvian Pepper Variety

 Aji amarillo dishes:

 • Aji amarillo pasteThe essential ingredient for countless recipes.
 It is basically just blended up aij amarillo peppers with a dash of water or oil to get the right texture.
-Easy to make, or can buy it online.
+Easy to make, or you can buy it online.

 • Huancaina sauce – A creamy, rich sauce used for potatoes (most common is papa a la huancaina), pasta, and other starchy dishes.
 Learn how to make it here.